AKSW/cubeviz.ontowiki/README.md

 # CubeViz - THE RDF DATACUBE BROWSER

 CubeViz is the faceted browser for statistical data in the Linked Data Web.
 It was set up and adopted to be part of the Data Portal of the European Union.
+CubeViz utilizing the RDF Data Cube vocabulary which is the state-of-the-art in representing statistical data in RDF.
+This vocabulary is compatible with SDMX and increasingly being adopted.
+Based on the vocabulary and the encoded Data Cube, CubeViz is generating a facetted browsing widget that can be used to filter interactively observations to be visualized in charts.
+Based on the selected structure, CubeViz offer beneficiary chart types and options which can be selected by users.

 ![Line of different charts](https://raw.github.com/wiki/AKSW/cubeviz.ontowiki/images/differentCharts.png)